Sweet-Peas/sweetpea-boards/README.md

+# sweetpea-boards

-# Customization package for all Arduino compatible boards from Electronic Sweet Peas.
+## Customization package for all Arduino compatible boards from Electronic Sweet Peas.

 This package installs all the necessary board level files for our Arduino (as in the IDE) compatible boards.
 Here's a short description on how to install the package.